Tom Cotton Calls out China in Stark Contrast to President Joe Biden

 Sen. Tom Cotton (R-AR) on Thursday called out China’s repressive treatment of its minority Uyghur population — a stark contrast to President Joe Biden’s remarks expressing sympathy for China on the issue earlier in the week.

+Cotton, during remarks at a Reagan Institute event, recalled how in 2014, Chinese Communist Party Chairman Xi Jinping had traveled to China’s far-west Xinjiang Province to instruct his lieutenants on how to treat the religious and ethnic minority Uyghur population.

+Cotton said Xi had called for an “all-out struggle against terrorism, infiltration, and domination,” that should be waged using the “organs of dictatorship” and should show “absolutely no mercy” to enemies of the Party.

-“The world has now seen what [Chinese Communist Party] Chairman Xi [Jinping] meant by merciless dictatorship: the Uyghurs are victims of genocide on a sickening scale,” Cotton said Thursday during remarks at the Reagan Institute.
+“The world has now seen what [Chinese Communist Party] Chairman Xi [Jinping] meant by merciless dictatorship: the Uyghurs are victims of genocide on a sickening scale,” he said.

-“The defense of human rights — of basic liberties — has always been fundamental to America’s foreign policy, and none more so in the last 75 years when we faced off against Communists tyrannies.”
+“If that’s what the Chinese Communist Party does to its own people, imagine what it’ll do to the rest of the world,” he added.

-Cotton recalled how much the Soviet Union hated when former Presidents Gerald Ford, Jimmy Carter, and Ronald Reagan would raise human rights at the beginning of bilateral conversations.
+Cotton also said standing up for human rights has always been “fundamental to America’s foreign policy,” particularly against “Communists tyrannies, and recalled how much the Soviet Union hated when former Presidents Gerald Ford, Jimmy Carter, and Ronald Reagan would raise human rights at the beginning of bilateral conversations.
 He added:

 Of course we should defend basic human liberty, which is good in and of itself in all places.
 But it also very important to our strategic competition with China, just as it was with the Soviet Union.